tylerwray/me/src/content/tutorials/phoenix-live-view-ecommerce/index.md

 We're going to build an ecommerce application powered by [Stripe](https://stripe.com) and Phoenix LiveView.
 Along the way learning about Phoenix LiveView, some basics of Stripe, and tailwindcss.

-The tech we will use in this tutorial —
+The stack we will use in this tutorial —

 - Elixir
 - Phoenix Framework
 - Postgres
 - Tailwindcss
 - Stripe

-_TODO_ Insert architecture diagram.

 At the end of this tutorial you will have accomplished —